microplastics-cluster/fragment-mnp/_sources/input-data.md

 The `minimal_data` contains only required variables, whilst `full_data` includes variables that have defaults.
 Here we take a look at the schema for this data dict.

 `initial_concs`
-: *Required, list of floats with length equal to `n_size_classes`, units: particles/m3.*
+: *Required, list of floats with length equal to `n_size_classes`, units: kg/m3.*
-: The intial particle number concentration in each model size class.
+: The intial mass concentration in each model size class.

 `density`
 : *Required, float, units: kg/m3.*